 You’ll need to see your vet about any mild symptoms that last longer than a few hours, or immediately in cases of trauma or severe pain.

-That rule is for pretty easy walks around the neighborhood though.
 I know most people who hike are itching to take their puppies out on the trail right away.

 A few laps around your local park, or a brief walk in a wooded area, can be good ways to introduce your puppy to the concept of hiking without much risk.

-However, that kind of terrain can be more difficult for a puppy so you may want to cut the “time rule” above in 3/4 or 1/2.
-In other words, that same 4 month old puppy would start out with only 10-15 minutes on a “trail”.
+However, going on a 5+ mile hike over rough terrtain can be more difficult for a puppy so you may want to cut the 5-minute “time rule” above in 3/4 or 1/2.

 Avoid difficult terrains, and lift your puppy in and out of the car (don’t let them jump out on their own).

 As your puppy approaches a year of age, you can begin taking them on shorter “real hikes”.
-The general time limit still applies but the older your puppy, the further you can go.

 A 12 month old puppy can hike around 60 minutes at a time, which is usually enough to cover 2-3 miles.